 This course deals with the broad scope of marketing a cruise line product.
 Emphasis is placed on the analysis, structure and the strategies of the cruise marketing department.
 Various promotional activities are examined including TV, radio and print advertising as well as direct mail, the Internet and the retail travel agency distribution system.
 Students have an opportunity to visit and meet with cruise line marketing and sales departments.

 Prerequisite(s): TRVL3080.
-(Offered only at the N. Miami Campus)

 TRVL3801 Winter Resort and Adventure Management